cimentadaj/DIGCLASS/README.md

 #> # … with 56,742 more rows
 ```

+The nomenclature of the function is `{origin}_to_{destination}` where
+`origin` is the origin class schema and `destination` is the destination
+class schema.
+The usual workflow is for you to type, for example `isco`
+and then hit `TAB` to get auto-completion on all possible translations.

+For those class schemas that have labels, the `label` argument returns
+the labels instead of the class codes.

 ## Steps to add a new translation

 1. Add two csv files respectively in `data-raw/social_classes/labels/`